codelearncreate/toolkit/src/collections/guides/managing-unexpected-situations.md

   behaviors, so it's important to understand triggers and handle situations with support. "
 metaImage: /assets/uploads/img_3366_hu1323f3c59ee5a5edd578f60f32023c49_4909404_1000x0_resize_q75_box.jpg
+metaImageAlt: Splashed yellow, gree, and red paint on a blue background.
 overviewSection: Collaborative activities with children can lead to unexpected behaviors, so it's important to understand triggers and handle situations with support.
 Remember not to take on classroom management responsibilities.